electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 ---
 title: Audi Q6 e-tron
 linktitle: Audi Q6 e-tron
-description: Audi Q6 e-tron will be available with different motors, batteries, technology, design options, and a range of up to 600km(372 mi).
+description: The Audi Q6 e-tron is the newest all-electric model from Audi and has set a new standard in many aspects for Audi.
 weight: 4
 shownavtabs: true
 ---

 <!-- markdownlint-disable MD033 -->
-The Audi Q6 e-tron will have a world premiere March 18 2024 and will be the fifth all-electric model from Audi and the most sporty SUV.
+The Audi Q6 e-tron had its world premiere on March 18, 2024.
+It is Audi's fifth all-electric model and the most sporty SUV.
+In size, it is between the [Audi Q4 e-tron](../../models/q4-e-tron/) and the [Audi Q8 e-tron](../../models/q8-e-tron/).

-Audi builds the Q6 e-tron on the new [PPE platform](../../technology/bev-platforms/ppe/) created together with Porsche.
-The first customers can expect to receive the Audi Q6 e-tron in summer 2024 as a 2025 model.
+Audi built the Q6 e-tron on the new [PPE platform](../../technology/bev-platforms/ppe/) created by Porsche and Audi.
+The first customers can expect to receive the Audi Q6 e-tron in the summer of 2024 as a 2025 model.

-The model will come in different versions with different battery capacities, and in size, it will be between the [Audi Q4 e-tron](../../models//q4-e-tron/) and [Audi Q8 e-tron](../../models/q8-e-tron/).

-This article summarizes what we know and expect from the new model.
-If you want to keep yourself updated on this model, join our [Audi Q6 e-tron Facebook group](https://www.facebook.com/groups/114120244068685) to keep yourself updated.
+If you want to discuss this model with the electrichasgoneaudi community, join our [Audi Q6 e-tron Facebook group](https://www.facebook.com/groups/114120244068685).

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q6-e-tron/prototypetestdrive_1.jpg">